ll7/paf22/doc/research/02_basic_research_perception.md

 ## classification of situations

-Should be part of the planing layer in my opinion.
+Should be part of the planning layer in my opinion.
 Perception should contain only evaluation of sensor data and detection of objects.

 ## Combination of 2D camera data and 3D RADAR/LIDAR data